netxms/netxms-doc/user/management-console.rst

 .. note::

-  One of the goals of NetXMS Management Console is to provide identical user expirience across all supported platforms, including Web Interface.
+  One of the goals of |product_name| Management Console is to provide identical user expirience across all supported platforms, including Web Interface.
   Screenshots in this particular guide are based on Mac OS X version.